-4.4 If the Buyer fails to collect the Goods or refuses to accept delivery, the Goods shall be at the Buyer’s risk and the Buyer shall indemnify Symphony against all costs and expenses occasioned thereby, including insurance, carriage and storage costs.
+4.4 If the Buyer fails to collect the Goods or refuses to accept delivery, the Goods shall be at the Buyer’s risk and the Buyer shall indemnify Symphony against all costs and expenses occasioned thereby, including insurance, carriage, and handling and storage charges.

 4.5 Any liability of Symphony for late or non-delivery of the Goods shall be limited to delivering the outstanding Goods within a reasonable time or issuing a credit note at the pro rata Contract price of such outstanding Goods.